Client recipes

-Set up Stable Baseline's MCP server in Warp to automatically generate and maintain living documentation for your codebase.
+Set up Stable Baseline's MCP server in Warp so its AI agent can generate and maintain living documentation for your codebase directly from the terminal.

-1. Open Warp and go to Settings (gear icon or Cmd + ,)
+• Open Warp and go to Settings (gear icon or ⌘,)

 {